 You may be familiar with the Consumer Financial Protection Bureau, or CFPB for short, but are you aware of the impact it can have on your collections agency business?
 Debtor complaints to the CFPB can cause you to lose both time and money in the form of lawsuits.
-Not to mention it can ruin your reputation, and drive hard earned clients into the arms of your competitors.
-Steps must be taken to ensure that your collection agents are interacting with the debtors in a respectful, and compliant manner.
+Not to mention it can ruin your reputation and drive hard-earned clients into the arms of your competitors.
+Steps must be taken to ensure that your collection agents interact with the debtors in a respectful and compliant manner.
 The following information will help you put a plan in place to minimize CFPB complaints.

 Minimize CFPB Complaints By Being Prepared

 Your collection agents should be prepared before making any contact with the debtors.
 They must know everything about the situation.
-Instruct your employees to make copies of everything including invoices, contracts, and any other pertinent information.
-This action will help them speak to the debtors like a knowledgeable professional, and on a personal level.
+Instruct your employees to make copies of everything, including invoices, contracts, and other pertinent information.
+This action will help them speak to the debtors like a knowledgeable professional and on a personal level.

 Minimize CFPB Complaints By Documenting Everything

 Your collections agents should take careful notes when speaking with debtors on the phone.
 This includes any comments the debtor makes.
 The notes can prove extremely useful if the debtor makes a future dispute or files a complaint with CFPB.
 If your collections agency has tracking software, the agents should immediately input everything into the system.
 Additional details should be added to the file over time.